Self-Organising Memristive Networks as Physical Learning Systems: Introduction

 This Perspective is intended for researchers across several disciplines.
-Physicists can view SOMNs as physical substrates to study emergent phenomena \cite{Anderson1972}, like criticality by means of dynamical systems and statistical mechanics frameworks.
+Physicists can view SOMNs as physical substrates to study emergent phenomena \cite{Anderson1972}, like criticality, by means of dynamical systems and statistical mechanics frameworks.
 Material scientists and chemists may be motivated to explore new types of functional nanomaterials with similar properties (e.g. dynamic reconfigurability, long-range spatio--temporal correlations, as well as resistance to perturbations and self--healing, all key properties of adaptive, complex systems \cite{Terasa}).
-Computational neuroscientists may find value in SOMNs as an abiotic platform for gaining new insights into how coupled, {physics--constrained} {synaptic} dynamics produce multi--scale brain-like dynamics and process information \cite{Chialvo1999,Carbajal2015,Carbajal2022,Barrows2024}.
+Computational neuroscientists may find value in SOMNs as an abiotic platform for gaining new insights into how coupled, physics--constrained synaptic dynamics produce multi--scale brain-like dynamics and process information \cite{Chialvo1999,Carbajal2015,Carbajal2022,Barrows2024}.
 Computer scientists may instead view these {physical} systems as a potential platform for efficient machine learning applications and for exploring new approaches to solving computing problems.

-{ Beyond scientific interest, SOMNs address practical challenges in embedded edge intelligence~\cite{Zhou_edge_2019}.
-Their ability to learn \textit{in situ} under resource constraints makes them ideal for edge applications like dynamic sensing, robotics {and autonomous systems}, as well as continuous real-time monitoring {and prediction} (see Fig.~\ref{fig:evo}). {Indeed, in these edge applications, SOMNs offer a viable solution to AI's energy crisis~\cite{Bourzac2024}.} By integrating memory and processing in a single system, SOMNs bypass the von Neumann bottleneck and enable efficient learning directly at the physical interface.} {To understand how SOMNs can bridge material properties and learning, we examine the physical principles that underpin their brain-like dynamics and highlight how these systems have been implemented to date to perform meaningful learning tasks.}
+Beyond scientific interest, SOMNs have the potential to address practical challenges in embedded edge intelligence~\cite{Zhou_edge_2019}.
+Their ability to learn \textit{in situ} under resource constraints makes them ideal for applications in robotics {and autonomous systems}, as well as for continuous real-time dynamic sensing and predictive analytics (cf. Fig.~\ref{fig:evo}~(b)). {Indeed, in these edge applications, SOMNs offer a viable solution to AI's energy crisis~\cite{Bourzac2024}.
+SOMNs not only bypass the von Neumann bottleneck, by integrating memory and processing in a single system, but also enable efficient learning directly at the physical interface with reduced software complexity.} To understand how SOMNs can bridge material properties and learning, we examine the physical principles that underpin their brain-like dynamics and highlight how these systems have been implemented to date to perform meaningful learning tasks.